Vijay1104/video-player/README.md

 Now using JavaScript
-Created a var and which gets value from input group created attribute of video name src and passed the value from input to src
+Created a var and which gets value from input group

+Created attribute of video name src using javascript and passed the value from input to src

 Same goes with iframe which work as g-drive player